REQUIREMENT FOR REPORTING CRIMINAL CONVICTIONS

 WHAT IS CONSIDERED UNLICENSED ACTIVITY?

 Practicing engineering or offering engineering services without a license is a violation of Sections 471.003 and 471.031(1)(a), F.S., and is a serious threat to the health, safety, and welfare of the public and to the profession itself.
-Typically, FBPE receives cases involving firms practicing without a Certificate of Authorization, individuals using the protected title of Professional Engineer (PE) or any variation thereof, and individuals practicing without a PE license.
+Typically, FBPE receives cases involving businesses not registered or qualified, individuals using the protected title of Professional Engineer (PE) or any variation thereof, and individuals practicing without a PE license.
 In most cases, the violations occur due to a lack of knowledge of the laws and rules associated with the practice of engineering.

 Examples of Unlicensed Activity